greenhornet79/strava-ride-details/readme.txt

 *   Location

 Each of the details can be turned on or off.
 The details are displayed in an unordered list so you can style the elements however you would like using CSS.

+You can also choose to display units in mi/ft or km/m.

 While Strava does offer their own embed widget, this plugin: